UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_001_assignment_creation_submission_grading_test_description.md

 52. Click on the "Submit" button.
 53. Verify the submit status changed to "Submitted".
 54. Clear the app storage
-55. Login as a teacher.
+55. Login to the app using the teacher username and password.
 56. Click on "Courses" tab.
 57. Click on the course name.
 58. Click on the assignment.